 And so, we let go of the ambition.
 We start to hide the parts of ourselves that others might not like or approve of.
 We change our thought process and we change our language.
 And what happens when we do that?
 We stop liking ourselves because we are no longer being genuine or authentic.
 And then when it’s clear that someone does like or approve of us, it matters little, because we realise that they don’t really know us at all.
 They don’t know us to like us.

 People are always going to look at you and judge you.

 They are going to judge you because of the way you look, because of your hair colour, because of your eye colour, because of your weight, because of the colour of your skin, because of the clothes you wear, because of the car you drive, the stories you tell, the lipstick you wear, all of it.

-There is nothing that any of us can do about it.
-But if you let it go and then you just ask YOURSELF if you’re all in with your own opinion of you, do you like the car you drive, the clothes you wear, what you do, where you choose to live?
+There is nothing that any of anybody can do about it.
+But if you let it go and then you just ask YOU if you’re happy with your own opinion of you, do you like the car you drive, the clothes you wear, what you do, where you choose to live?
 What matters is not whether they like you or don’t like you.
 Surely the only thing that truly matters is whether YOU like you and the choices you make.

 BE YOU.
 BE UNAPOLOGETICALLY YOU.

 x Sending you lots of love x

 I would love to get to know you more, connect with me here.